cornedriesprong/ohm/README.md

-# ohm
+# Ohm

-Ohm is a live-coding language/DSL for audio synthesis and -processing.
-It is based on the [Koto](https://koto.dev/) scripting language, which is embedded into a realtime audio syntesis engine and and can be used to define audio graphs.
+Ohm is a live-coding language/DSL for audio synthesis and processing.
+It is based on the [Koto](https://koto.dev/) scripting language, which is embedded into a realtime audio synthesis engine, and and can be used to define audio graphs.
 These graphs can be evaluated and rendered in realtime, allowing for fast iteration and experimentation.

 The Koto language has an elegant and minimal syntax.
 For instance, a simple 2-operator FM synthesizer can we defined in Ohm as: